 The minced meat or keema chosen from fresh red meat tastes good and therefore, chosing a good quality keema is very necessary.

 This recipe can be tried with chicken keema as well and similar process can be followed to make the keema with boneless chicken as well.
-These keema recipes can always be made as morning breakfast curries and served with indian flat breads like roti or chapati.
+These keema recipes can always be made as morning breakfast curries and served with indian flat breads like roti, chapati or parotta.

 Keema curry tastes as good as keema paratha and keema balls.
 I have also added very few methi/fenugreek leaves into the recipe and it is totally optional but I suggest few leaves to be added to get a very yummy flavor from those fresh leaves.